 - The plants get a break from the intense heat and light because the structure is designed so that they are not getting direct sun prior to 9 a.m. and after 4 p.m. (or a bit earlier/later depending on the month).
 In general, the residential-style construction promotes a less harsh environment than the typical hoophouse.

 - We hand water.
 At this point, the nursery has not expanded to the point where a mister is needed, and we propagate almost all plants by seed, which don’t require continual irrigation like cuttings do.
 (Growing from seed means increased genetic diversity in the ecosystem, and an opportunity to create unique selections).
-Believe it or not, hand watering usually only takes us 30 minutes each day, except in peak season (March to May) when it might take an hour a day, and only if it’s sunny.
+Believe it or not, hand watering usually only takes us 30 minutes each day, except in peak season (March to May) when it might take an hour or two a day, and only if it’s sunny.
 Making sure each plant is getting just the right amount of water when they are less than two months old is absolutely key for optimal root growth, and correspondingly healthy plants.
 Meanwhile, we can easily monitor for disease or other issues as we carefully look at the conditions of every plant as we water.
 That leads to a high success rate.
 We typically don’t have much loss as long as we’ve grown the species more than once or twice, as experimentation is always needed when trying a new variety.